uwplasma/JAX-in-Cell/README.md

   - `time_evolution_algorithm = 0` — **Explicit EM PIC (default).** Leapfrog scheme with Boris pusher
     (non-relativistic or relativistic) and explicit Maxwell curl update.
 CFL-limited by
     $c \, \Delta t / \Delta x \lesssim 1$.

-  - `time_evolution_algorithm = 1` — **Implicit Crank–Nicolson step.** Uses an implicit solve for the
+  - `time_evolution_algorithm = 1` — **Implicit Crank–Nicolson step (electrostatic field update).** Uses an
-    electric field with substepping in time (currently electrostatic-only for the field update), useful as a prototype for stiff electrostatic problems.
+  implicit solve for the longitudinal electric field with particle substepping in time (no curlE/curlB EM update in this mode), useful as a prototype for stiff electrostatic problems.

 - `relativistic` (bool, in `input_parameters`)